sundrop03/sundrop03.github.io/about.md

 permalink: /about/
 ---

 I’m Youngsun Kim, a researcher, educator, and professional specializing in risk management and actuarial science.
-My research spans interdisciplinary areas, including predictive analytics in actuarial science, socioeconomic access to insurance, and the impact of natural hazards on insurance pricing.
+My work integrates predictive analytics, socioeconomic access to insurance, and the impact of natural hazards on insurance pricing, spanning interdisciplinary fields that address key challenges in the insurance industry.

-I received my B.A. degree in [Public Administration][kupa] from [Korea University][ku] (KU) in 2009.
+I received my B.A. in [Public Administration][kupa] from [Korea University][ku] (KU) in 2009.
-After graduation, I joined my family business and worked as an operations assistant until the end of 2012.
-In 2013, I moved to the United States to start my Master's study in Risk Management and Insurance and Actuarial Science at [Georgia State University][gsu].
+After graduation, I joined my family business, working as an operations assistant until 2012.
+In 2013, I moved to the United States to pursue dual Master’s degrees in Risk Management and Insurance (RMI) and Actuarial Science (AS) at [Georgia State University][gsu].
-In 2015, I moved back to South Korea and started my insurance consulting career at [Towers Watson][tw] as an Actuarial Analyst.
+Following my studies, I returned to South Korea in 2015 and began my consulting career as an Actuarial Analyst at [Towers Watson][tw].
-After two and a half wonderful years, I chose to pursue my dream of studying towards a PhD.
-In 2018, I joined the PhD program in Insurance Economics and Actuarial Analytics offered by the Risk and Insurance Department at the Wisconsin School of Business [Wisconsin School of Business][wsb].
+After two and a half rewarding years, I decided to further my academic journey by pursuing a PhD.
+In 2018, I joined the PhD program in Insurance Economics and Actuarial Analytics at the Wisconsin School of Business [Wisconsin School of Business][wsb].

 <br/>